The city of Perth is the thriving capital of the Western Australia state, which takes up a third of the entire country.

 The adventure starts with a detailed orientation on how to safely and efficiently ride a Segway.

-- Heritage buildings – en route back to the city, you will pass by historic buildings including the Government House, Perth Mint, and the Supreme Court Gardens.
+On the way back to the city, you will pass by historic buildings including the Government House, Perth Mint, and the Supreme Court Gardens.

 The combination of nature’s pure beauty and a thriving urban scene makes Perth a truly remarkable tourist destination.